mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/README.md

 <img width="488" height="381" alt="image" src="https://github.com/user-attachments/assets/ed27f755-29fa-4b52-a3fa-aafe0f37c5f2" />

 - **Toroidal Distance Calculations:** Handles wrap-around game mechanics for the Atari environment.
+- **Reduced Action Space Mapping:** The default Combat: Plane environment from **PettingZoo** contains 18 discrete action choices.
+However, these only correspond to 6 unique actions (fly straight, fly clockwise, fly counterclockwise, fly straight while firing a projectile, fly clockwise while firing a projectile, fly counterclockwise while firing a projectile).
+A wrapper to reduce the action space to only the 6 unique actions was developed to streamline agent training.
+- **Feature Extraction:** MLP-based agent training requires a 1D vector input as compared to the multidimensional image data provided to an agent undergoing CNN-based training.
+A pipeline for extracting key features for use as an input to MLP-based agents was developed.
 - **Custom Reward Engineering:** Domain-specific heuristic driven reward shaping for offensive and defensive agents as well as an experimental hybrid agent.

 ### Agent Types